Skip to main content

 This understanding is a powerful clinical tool.
 It transforms the act of asking questions from a simple administrative task into a strategic component of your personal health protocol.
 It is the preliminary diagnostic test you perform on the environment before introducing the sensitive variable of your own biological information.

 Consider the systems within your own body.
 The endocrine system operates on a series of intricate feedback loops, where the output of one gland precisely modulates the activity of another.
-Your relationship with any entity that handles your should function with similar elegance and accountability.
+Your relationship with any entity that handles your health data should function with similar elegance and accountability.

 The questions you ask are your method of establishing that feedback loop.
 The responses from your HR department provide the data you need to assess the system’s integrity.
 Is the communication clear?
 Are the rules of engagement transparent?
 Is there a robust mechanism for ensuring the confidentiality and security of the information you provide?